Congratulations

 You must enrol in 4 compulsory units in your first trimester.

-Your Unit Guide has more information about your units including the unit learning outcomes and assessment details.
+Your Unit Guide (PDF, 533.4 KB) has more information about your units including the unit learning outcomes and assessment details.

-- Part 2 is 3 trimesters long and you will study 3 units in your 1st, 2nd and 3rd trimester.
+• Part 2 is 3 trimesters long and you will study 3 units in the 1st and 2nd trimesters, and 2 units in the 3rd trimester.

 The course map outlines the normal sequence of units you enrol in to complete your Diploma within the standard timeframe.